 Children can engage in medical play with their ducks too.
 The duck has a chemotherapy port and tubing that an be attached; as treatment begins, the duck’s heart ats a little faster and he quacks nervously, but when the child pets him, his heartbeat slows and he calms.
 An optional accompanying app helps children and their parents personalize the experience even more.

-Besides the My Special Aflac Duck initiative, the Aflac Childhood Cancer Campaign also funds care and research at the Aflac Cancer and Blood Disorders Center at Children’s Healthcare of Atlanta.
+Besides the My Special Aflac Duck initiative, the Aflac Childhood Cancer Campaign also funds care and research for the Aflac Cancer and Blood Disorders Center at Children’s Healthcare of Atlanta.
 The Aflac Parents House in Japan provides spacious and comfortable accommodations for patients and their families during treatment.5

 Companies choose to make Aflac policies available to increase benefits options without impacting their bottom line.